mde/ejs/docs/syntax.md

 EJS offer two ways of including other files.
 You can even include files that are not EJS templates, as the case is for CSS stylesheets.

+For both flavors, if the file specified does not have an extension, `.ejs` is automatically appended.
+If it is an absolute path, that file is included.
+Otherwise, the file is assumed to be in the same directory as the parent template.

+The behavior of resolving included file path can be overridden using the `ejs.resolveInclude` function.

 ### “Preprocessor” directive

 As a compatibility layer with EJS version 1, it is possible to use the